Metro form of government in Gauteng

 The study is based mainly on document analysis and key informant interviews.
 The research has academic relevance in that there are very few considered academic pieces that objectively and systematically interrogate government reasoning behind a core institutional reform objective ‘from within’, rather than simply proffering policy critique from the outside.

-As of mid-2019 an Occasional Paper is currently being researched and written.
-It is intended that this will be completed by the end of the 2019/20 financial year.
+As of mid-2020 an Occasional Paper is being researched and written.
+It is intended that a draft of this will be completed in the 2020/21 financial year, with publication envisaged for 2021/22.

 Gotz, G. Pieterse, E. Smit, W. (2011) ‘Design, limits and prospects of metropolitan governance in South Africa’, published in Portuguese as ‘Desenho, limites e perspectivas da governance metropolitan na Africa do Sol’, in Klink, J. (ed), Governanca das Metropoles: Conceitos, experiencias e perspectivas, AnnaBlume, Sao Paolo